-- 1. ASK for the registers of all the Classes and fill in the enrollment.
-If there is more than one section for same class, randomly choose any one section. - 2.
-Make sure the HM has introduced you to the teacher.
+- 1. ASK for the registers of all the classes and fill in the enrollment. - Make sure the HM has introduced you to the teacher.
 If not, introduce yourself and ASER.
-Request for his/her permission to collect information on the classroom. - 3.
+Request for his/her permission to collect information in the classroom. - 3.
 MOVE AROUND to the classes/areas where children are seated and take down their attendance class-wise by counting them YOURSELF.
 You may need to seek help from the teachers to distinguish children class-wise as they are normally found seated in mixed groups.
 In such a case, ask children from each standard to raise their hands.
 Count the number of raised hands and accordingly fill the same in the observation sheet, class-wise.
 Please note that you should only COUNT those children who are physically present in the class. - 4.
 You can fill this information after you have collected all information from school records and registers.
 But make sure you do the head count of children enrolled in the school yourself also. - 5.
-Ask head teacher School Fee, separately for each class and record in the relevant box.
+Ask head teacher school fee, separately for each class and record in the relevant box.

-Class Room Observations, Observe and Ask if required (Section 2- Govt & Section III -Pvt)
+Class Room Observations, Observe and Ask if required (Section 2- Govt. & Section 3- Pvt.)

-- 1. This section is to be filled for Class 2 and Class 8 only (in case of primary school only choose Class 2.
-If there is more than one section for a class, then randomly choose any one.
-Write down the Class with whom these classes are sitting. - 2.
-OBSERVE where the Class is sitting (room, verandah, outdoor) and fill accordingly. - 3.
-Is there a Black Board in the class?
+- 1. This section is to be filled for Class 2 and Class 8 only (in case of primary school only choose class 2).
+Write down the class with whom these classes are sitting. - 2.
+OBSERVE where the class is sitting (room, verandah, outdoor) and fill accordingly. - 3.
+Is there a black board in the class?
 Yes / NO - 4.
-Check whether the Black board is useable or not?
-Write yourself on the Black Board. - 5.
+Check whether the black board is useable or not?
+Write yourself on the black board. - 5.
 OBSERVE if children have their textbooks at least of one subject, ask the children to show English textbook or that of Urdu to make a correct assessment. - 6.
-Apart from the textbooks, OBSERVE if there is any other supplementary material (e.g. Books, Charts on the wall, Board Games, etc.) in the room.
+Apart from the textbooks, OBSERVE if there is any other supplementary material (e.g. books, charts on the wall, board games, etc.) in the room.
 Mark accordingly for each class you observe.

-General Comments and Observations (Section 3 - Govt. & Comments -Pvt.)
+General Comments and Observations (Section 3- Govt. & Comments- Pvt.)

-Write any general comments / observations that you noted while observing the school.
-Use back side of sheet for more comments/observations
+Write any general comments/observations that you noted while observing the school.
+Use back side of sheet for more comments/observations.

-Teachers - (Section 4 - Govt & Section 2 -Pvt.)
+Teachers (Section 4- Govt. & Section 2- Pvt.)

-- Request the Head Teacher to provide you information on teachers in the school.
+- 1. Request the Head Teacher to provide you information on teachers in the school.
 Collect and note down the information on: - a.
-Number of Sanctioned Teaching Posts (Only for Government school) - b.
+Number of sanctioned teaching posts (Only for Government school) - b.
 Teachers appointed - c.
-Regular/Government teachers does not include the Head Master - d.
+Regular/Government teachers do not include the Head Master - d.
 Contract/Para teachers: If the school has para-teachers or teachers appointed by the School Management Committee (SMC), mark that separately. - e.
-Number of Teachers present on the day of the survey - f.
-Number of Teachers living in this village, if applicable. - g.
+Number of teachers present on the day of the survey. - f.
+Number of teachers living in this village, if applicable. - g.
 Also ask each category of teachers (Head Teacher, regular teachers, para-teachers) whether they reside in the village or a neighboring village.
 Count the number of teachers residing in the same visited village/neighboring villages and write this number in the observation sheet.

-No of Qualified Teaching Staff (Section 5 - Govt & Pvt)
+No of Qualified Teaching Staff (Section 5- Govt & Pvt.)

-Qualifications of teachers should be incorporated separately in the form of their
+Qualifications of teachers should be incorporated separately in the form of:

-- o Educational Levels i-e Matric, FA/F.Sc, BA, B.Sc, MA/M.Sc, M.Phil or any other.
-Count teachers for their respective educational levels and mention the count in the respective boxes. - o Professional Qualification i-e CT, PTC, B.Ed, M.Ed etc. Count teachers for their respective professional qualifications and mention the count in the respective boxes.
+- Educational Level: i.e. Matric, FA/F.Sc, BA, B.Sc, MA/M.Sc, M.Phil or any other.
+Count teachers for their respective educational levels and mention the count in the respective boxes. - Professional Qualification: i.e. CT, PTC, B.Ed, M.Ed etc. Count teachers for their respective professional qualifications and mention the count in the respective boxes.

-No. of Teachers who Got training in the Last Year (Jul 2011-June2012) (Section 6 - Govt)
+No. of teachers who got training in the last year (July 2012-June 2013) (Section 6- Govt.)